sanghyun5958/Bootstrap_MVC/README.md

 ![WIFI_Infobank_screenshot](./WIFI_Infobank_screenshot.jpg)

-## About project
+## The purpose of the project

-I designed UI mockups and implemented end-to-end web applications using the CodeIgniter MVC framework and bootstrap front-end framework;
+To share event informations and learning ICT skills for women’s entrepreneur in Asia and the Pacific by developing responsive and mobile-friendly website.

 ## Built With